May 19, 2020

 What Is the Difference Between Logistics and Freight Forwarding?

 While freight forwarders and logistics companies may seem similar or even synonymous, there are some differences between the two to keep in mind.
-Unlike logistics companies, freight forwarders might be partners with a network of logistics companies, but they do not have any assets themselves.
+Unlike logistics companies, freight forwarders might be partners with a network of logistics companies, but they do not own any assets themselves.

 What Is a Freight Forwarding Company?

-Freight forwarders tend to partner with several logistics companies either nationally or internationally, which means that price checking capabilities are far better and more thorough than what you would get when working directly with a logistics company.
+Freight forwarders tend to partner with several logistics companies either nationally or internationally, which means that price checking capabilities are far better and more thorough than what you would get when working directly with one logistics company.
 Freight forwarders also have more knowledge and experience around specialty companies, which often vary greatly regarding types of transport, house moving, fragile goods, and lead times, among other elements.

 What Is a Logistics Company?